-An amount approved by the Treasurer is transferred to the Consolidated Account from the water licence fees received by the Commission for the Department of Treasury and Finance.
-In 2022 \$393 000 (2021: \$384 000) was transferred.
+An amount approved by the Treasurer is transferred to the Consolidated Account for previous LG Advice funding and from the water licence fees received by the Commission for the Department of Treasury and Finance.
+In 2023 \$561 000 (2022: \$393 000) was transferred.